-- The amount of this gross income (without regard to its source) in each category identified in the instructions for line 15c, including each of the listed categories. - Specifically identify gains on the sale of personal property other than inventory, depreciable property, and certain intangible property on which a foreign tax of 10% or more was paid or accrued.
+- The amount of this gross income (without regard to its source) in each category identified in the instructions for line 15d, including each of the listed categories. - Specifically identify gains on the sale of personal property other than inventory, depreciable property, and certain intangible property on which a foreign tax of 10% or more was paid or accrued.
 Also list losses on the sale of such property if the foreign country would have imposed a 10% or higher tax had the sale resulted in a gain.
 See Sales or Exchanges of Certain Personal Property in Pub.
-514 and section 865.
+514 and section 865. - Specify foreign source capital gains or losses within each separate limitation category.
+Also separately identify foreign source gains or losses within each separate limitation category that are 28% rate gains and losses, unrecaptured section 1250 gains, and qualified 5-year gains.

-Line 15c-Foreign Gross Income Sourced at Corporate Level
+Line 15d-Foreign Gross Income Sourced at Corporate Level

 Separately report gross income from sources outside the United States by category of income as follows.
-See Pub.514 for information on the categories of income.
+See Pub.
+514 for information on the categories of income.

-Line 15c(1).
+Line 15d(1).
 Passive foreign source income.

-Line 15c(2).
+Line 15d(2).
 Attach a schedule showing the amount of foreign source income included in each of the following listed categories of income:

 - Financial services income;

 - High withholding tax interest;

 - Shipping income;

 - Dividends from each noncontrolled section 902 corporation;

 - Dividends from a domestic international sales corporation (DISC) or a former DISC;

 - Distributions from a foreign sales corporation (FSC) or a former FSC;

 - Section 901(j) income; and

 - Certain income re-sourced by treaty.

-Line 15c(3).
+Line 15d(3).
 General limitation foreign source income (all other foreign source income).

-Line 15d-Deductions Allocated and Apportioned at Shareholder Level to income from a specific property.
-This type of interest is allocated and apportioned at the corporate level and is included on lines 15e(1) through (3).
-On line 15d(2), enter the total of all other deductions or losses that are required to be allocated at the shareholder level.
-For example, include on line 15d(2) research and experimental expenditures (see Regulations section 1.861-17(f)).
+Line 15e-Deductions Allocated and Apportioned at Shareholder Level

+Enter on line 15e(1) the corporation's total interest expense (including interest equivalents under Temporary Regulations section 1.861-9T(b)).
+Do not include interest directly allocable under Temporary Regulations section 1.861-10T to income from a specific property.
+This type of interest is allocated and apportioned at the corporate level and is included on lines 15f(1) through (3).
+On line 15e(2), enter the total of all other deductions or losses that are required to be allocated at the shareholder level.
+For example, include on line 15e(2) research and experimental expenditures (see Regulations section 1.861-17(f)).